2gblue/KAFAMS/README.md

 # About

-Repository for KAFAMS maintenance and evolution works.
+Repository for KAFAMS maintenance and evolution work.

 ### Setting Up